Guzaarish (film): Soundtrack

 Sanjay Leela Bhansali made his debut as a film song composer with this movie.
 The lyrics were penned by A. M. Turaz, Vibhu Puri, and the late Jagdish Joshi.
 It features playback singers K.K., Rakesh Pandit, Sunidhi Chauhan, Kunal Ganjawala, Harshdeep Kaur and Shankar Mahadevan and was produced under T-Series label.
 Vibhavari Apte Joshi made her Bollywood debut through this film.
 She caught the attention of Sanjay Leela Bhansali, who noticed her as a participant in Sa Re Ga Ma (aired on a Marathi channel) while she was singing Konkani – Hindi song.

-The official music launch of Guzaarish took place on 25 October 2010, by T-Series.
+The official music launch of Guzaarish took place on 15 October 2010, by T-Series.
 The event was hosted by Aditya Roy Kapur.
-Actors Aishwarya Rai, Hrithik Roshan, Shernaz Patel, Suhel Seth, Monikangana Dutta, UTV chairman Ronnie Screwvala and Bhansali himself along with the entire music and background team were present in the music launch.
+Actors Aishwarya Rai Bachchan, Hrithik Roshan, Shernaz Patel, Suhel Seth, Monikangana Dutta, UTV chairman Ronnie Screwvala and Bhansali himself along with the entire music and background team were present in the music launch.
 Singers Shankar Mahadevan, KK, Kunal Ganjawala, Vibhavari Apte Joshi, and Shail Hada, who had lent their voices to the film's soundtrack gave a stage performance of each of their songs in the album.